 Battling whether to dedicate your precious travel time in Hong Kong to art or shopping?
 Well, at K11 Art Mall you can have both.
 With artwork integrated throughout the ‘Museum-Retail space’, you can enjoy art appreciation while you browse the broad selection of fashion and accessories, electronics, and beauty and lifestyle products.

-K11 Art Mall carries a wide range of international and local brands, including the Hong Kong flagship stores of Chow Tai Fook and C.P.U.; sought-after fashion labels such as agnès b., D-mop, MISTERGENTLEMAN; popular dining establishments such as PAN de PAIN, ATUM, Baekmidang and Empire City Roasted Duck.
+K11 Art Mall carries a wide range of international and local brands, including the Hong Kong flagship stores of Chow Tai Fook and C.P.U.; sought-after fashion labels such as agnès b.; popular dining establishments such as PAN de PAIN Pancake & Sweets, ATUM Restaurant and agnès b.
+CAFÉ.
 The mall is organised into retail zones, such as K11 Design Store; innovative all-in-one experiential beauty space K11 Beauty; hub for creative brands K11 Select; and K11 Natural, Hong Kong’s first natural and craft concept zone.

 K11 Art Mall is also home to a variety of art and cultural experiences, including creative workshops, mini concerts, movie screenings and cultural dialogues showcasing both home-grown and international artists; as well as inspirational art exhibitions and seasonal themed events.